mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Protocols that successfully mitigate beneficial centralization are often reused, to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

-## Indirect Centralization {#indirect}
+## Concentrated Centralization {#indirect}

-Even when a protocol avoids proprietary centralization and does not require any beneficial centralization, it might become centralized in practice when external factors influence its deployment.
-Factors that encourage use of a central function, despite the absence of such a requirement in the protocol itself, can cause indirect centralization.
-Such factors might be economic, social, or legal.
+Even when a protocol avoids proprietary centralization and does not require any beneficial centralization, it might become centralized in practice when external factors influence its deployment, so that relatively few or even just one entity provides the function.
+This is often referred to as "concentration."
+Economic, legal, and social factors that encourage use of a central function despite the absence of such a requirement in the protocol itself can cause concentration.

-Often, the factors driving indirect centralization are related to the network effects that are so often seen on the Internet.
+Often, the factors driving concentration are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks,{{SCALE-FREE}} network effects award asymmetric power to nodes that act as intermediaries to communication.

 Left unchecked, these factors can cause a potentially decentralized application to become effectively controlled by one party, because the central function has leverage to "lock in" users.
 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), because of the powerful network effects associated.

-By its nature, indirect centralization is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).
+By its nature, concentration is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

 ## Inherited Centralization {#network}